FAQs: Municipal Lien Searches, Estoppel Certificates, and Property Information Reports

 Property Information Reports, also known as O&E Reports or Current Owner Search, are a form of a property research report that identifies the last recorded owner of a property, a legal description of the property, and open recorded liens that affect the title including mortgages, judgments, lis pendens, etc.

 A Property Information Report is a simplified non-insurance title report designed for informational purposes only.
 It does not serve as or replace title insurance.
 This report is not intended to be used in conjunction with the issuance of a title insurance policy.
 Learn more at: Property Information Report.

 Muni Search Lite is a product created because of changes as regards Municipal Lien searches in the 2017 FR/BAR real estate contract that debuted on April 4, 2017.
 This new product will retain the same PDR rigorous standards as our regular Municipal Lien Search, but will NOT INCLUDE a Permit Search nor real estate taxes.

 Ready to get started?
 Register for an account on your own here or give us a call at 877-543-6669.
-We're here to help!
+We're here to help you!

 With our simple 4-step process, placing your order is easy.
-While we take care of your orders, you can sit back and relax.
+While we take care of your orders, you can take care of your clients.

 Want a comprehensive look at our premier reporting tools?
 Request a sample report today to get started.